Mass media in Seattle: Television

 Seattle also has three public television stations.
 The Seattle Channel, Government-access television (GATV) run by the city, airs public affairs, community service, and arts programming.
 The station is funded partly by cable television franchise fees and partly by a $5 million grant from Comcast, which will be paid over 10 years to support arts programming.
 After first focusing on civic programming, the Seattle Channel has become known for its arts programming.
 As the station's on-air priorities have begun to emphasize arts programs, it has shifted much of the government accountability-oriented programming to live streaming on the Internet, best accessed by viewers with high-speed Internet access.
 KCTS-TV is Seattle's PBS member station and operates three feeds: a primary, high-definition, general interest station; KCTS 9 PBS Kids (digital subchannel 9.2), which features children's programs; and KCTS 9 Create (digital subchannel 9.3), which features DIY, cooking, arts and crafts, and travel programs.
 In 2009 KCTS aired 160 episodes in a regularly occurring series on local public affairs, personal finance, economic issues, and business affairs.
 While KCTS is a popular source for viewing nationally produced PBS shows, it features less programming on local public affairs than the region's other two public TV stations.
 The third public station, SCAN, is Seattle's public access cable television network.
 A 501(c)3 nonprofit, it provides equipment, production facilities, and media instruction for residents of Seattle and other King County communities.
 Although its funding is limited, SCAN often airs more locally produced public affairs programming each week than all the city's broadcast networks combined.

 Cable networks based out of the area include Root Sports Northwest, ResearchChannel and UWTV.
 Seattle cable viewers also receive CBUT-DT 2 (CBC) from Vancouver, British Columbia, often carried on cable channel 99.
 The 24-hour Northwest Cable News was available on cable until 2017.

+The song Kiro TV by the Sneaker Pimps on the album Bloodsport is named after the KIRO-TV station.